rhel-labs/instruqt/satellite-advanced-topics/02-configure-ansible/assignment.md

 ansible-playbook config.yml
 ```

-The final task in the playbook you just created, `Sync all RHEL products.` takes about 5 minutes.
+The final task in the playbook you just created, `Sync all RHEL products.` takes 5-10 minutes.
 Please do not advance to the next activity in this lab until the repositories have completed synchronizing.

 View the progress of the repository sync
 ========================================